flu-crew/TreeSort/README.md

 TreeSort will first estimate molecular clock rates for each segment and then will infer reassortment and annotate the backbone tree.
 The output tree in nexus format (`swH1-HA.annotated.tre`) can be visualized in FigTree or [icytree.org](https://icytree.org/).
 You can view the inferred reassortment events by displaying the **'rea'** annotations on tree edges, as shown in the Figure above.

 ### Uncertain reassortment placement (the '?' tag) ###
 Sometimes TreeSort does not have enough information to confidently place a reassortment event on a specific branch of the tree.
-TreeSort always narrows down the reassortment event to a particular ancestral node on a tree, but may not distinguish, which of the child branches was affected by reassortment.
+TreeSort always narrows down the reassortment event to a particular ancestral node on a tree, but may not distinguish which of the child branches was affected by reassortment.
 In those cases, TreeSort will annotate both child branches with a `?<segment-name>` tag.
 For example, `?PB2(26)` below indicates that the reassortment with PB2 might have happened on either of the child branches.

 <center>
 <img src="tutorial/figures/swH1-reassortment-ex3.png">